rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Your-Address.md

 ---
 title: Your Address
 layout: default
+excerpt: How does a nefarious team of hackers trickle crypto coins back into circulation in exchange for USD, or Yuan, or Yen, or Great British Pound, or any other global or regional classic currency?
+hint: Mt Gox, an Internet bitcoin exchange operating out of Tokyo, Japan got clipped for 700,000 BTC from the year 2011 till its demise in Feb 2014.
+repo: Medcoin-Currency-Project
+ver_date: 11-24-19
 navigation_weight: 8
+categories: page
 ---
-# Your Address

-Mt Gox, an Internet bitcoin exchange operating out of Tokyo, Japan got clipped for 700,000 BTC from the year #2011 till its demise in Feb #2014.

-{% include toc-medcoin-tangerine-copper.md %}
+{% include toc.md %}

+## First Subtitle

+> **Hint**. {{ page.hint }}

+More to come ...

 ## Hack Worth

+**Answer**: They either launder the coins in return for the proceeds ( tax free ), or they purchase goods and services with their "anonymous" coins, or the developers at bitcoin "fork" the block chain at the point of attack.

 700,000 BTC x $4,000 USD = $2,800,000,000